front-end-intermediate/session-2/readme.md

 }
 ```

+`array.prototype.filter()` - the filter() method creates a new array with all elements that pass the test implemented by the provided function.

 Filter selects an entry in navItems based on its hash (`newLoc`) and saves it into a const `newContent`.

 Finally, set the innerHTML of the siteWrap to content from the resulting array: